ylazz001/Hotel-Booking-NN-Ensemble/README.md

 ## Description

-The analysis will look at the open source data from kaggle on hotel booking cancellations (https://www.kaggle.com/datasets/youssefaboelwafa/hotel-booking-cancellation-prediction).
-The dataset is checked for missing values, then formatted appropriately to optimize statistical analysis.
-Both categorical and numerical features are plotted to consider correlation with cancellation and non-cancellations.
-Subsequently 2 neural networks will be created as well as 2 ensemble modles: one using linear regression, and one using a third (simplidied) neural network.
+The analysis will look at the open-source data from Kaggle on hotel booking cancellations (https://www.kaggle.com/datasets/youssefaboelwafa/hotel-booking-cancellation-prediction).
+The dataset is checked for missing values and then formatted appropriately to optimize statistical analysis.
+Both categorical and numerical features are plotted to consider the correlation between cancellation and non-cancellations.
+Subsequently, 2 neural networks will be created as well as 2 ensemble models: one using linear regression, and one using a third (simplified) neural network.
 Ultimately the predictive power of each model is calculated and tested using a batch of fictitious data

 ## Getting Started